joel-beck/readnext/docs/index.md

 - [Setup](setup.md): Discover project requirements, installation instructions, data setup guides, environment variable configurations, and an overview of the development workflow.

-- [Quick Guide](quick-guide.md): Get a high-level perspective of the project with a concise schematic overview.
+- [Overview](overview.md): Get a high-level perspective of the project with a concise schematic overview.

 - [Background](background.md): Dive into the details of the citation-based methods and language models utilized in this project, and learn how they can help quantify document similarity.